 The first of its kind, in a Georgia now gone.

-Soon, French Catholics fleeing the revolution in their country, and the slave revolt in Haiti joined them.
-With their first burial in 1794, they established a cemetery.
+Soon, French Catholics fleeing the revolution in their country and the slave revolt in Haiti joined them.
 Later, Irish settlers came, including the ancestors of authors Margaret Mitchell and Flannery O’Connor.

-Their little village of Mary Land eventually became known as Locust Grove.
+The little village of Mary Land eventually became known as Locust Grove.
 The settlers built their first church, literally just a log cabin, in the late 1790s.
-Somewhere between 1818 and 1821, the first chartered Roman Catholic School was established, Locust Grove Academy.
-It was to be the alma mater of three future governors of Georgia, including Alexander Stephens from nearby Crawfordville, the Vice President of the Confederate States of America, and a U.S. Representative both before and after the Civil War.
+As the congregation grew, the log church was replaced by a larger frame structure in 1821.
+Sometime between 1818 and 1821, the first Catholic school in Georgia was chartered as Locust Grove Academy.
+It was to be the alma mater of three future governors of Georgia, including Alexander Stephens from nearby Crawfordville.

-By 1840 Locust Grove was the center of Catholic life in much of Georgia.
-It had already been home to the state’s first Catholic pastor, a French priest by the name of Father Oliver LeMercier.
+By the mid-1800s Locust Grove was the center of Catholic life in much of Georgia.
 The parish had grown to serve several remote “stations” (usually homes where Catholics gathered for Mass and confession).
 These were located in or near Washington, Crawfordville, Athens, Louisville, Sparta, and even across the Savannah River in South Carolina.

 A new beginning and then…

-The log church in Locust Grove eventually was replaced by a larger frame structure in 1821.
-By the time of the Civil War, however, most of the Catholic community in Locust Grove had moved to other states or to the nearby town of Sharon, which had sprung up along the railroad that was built through the area in the 1850s.
-In 1877, the Church of the Purification of the Blessed Virgin Mary moved to Sharon, which entailed the relocation of the wood frame church initially built in 1821.
+By the time of the Civil War, the Catholic community in Locust Grove had migrated to the nearby town of Sharon, which had sprung up along the railroad that was built through the area in the 1850s.
+In 1877, the Church of the Purification of the Blessed Virgin Mary moved to Sharon, which entailed the relocation of the wood frame church initially built in 1821 in Locust Grove Cemetery.

 In 1883, with the old frame church no longer adequate for the parish’s needs, the present church was built.
 It was a bright, beautiful building, almost indistinguishable from Protestant churches of the time.
 Communicants arrived to a white clapboard church drawn by the peal of its bell, the same bell we hear today.
 Then, as now, towering double-hung sash windows let in generous amounts of light to the nave.

-The Sharon campus grew to include a new school, Sacred Heart Seminary.
-Built in 1878 by the Sisters of Saint Joseph from nearby Washington, Sacred Heart Seminary housed a convent, a boarding school for boys, and a day school for girls.
+The Sharon campus grew to include a new school, Sacred Heart Seminary, which was run by the Sisters of St. Joseph from nearby Washington.
+Sacred Heart Seminary housed a convent, a boarding school for boys, and a day school for girls.
 The school operated until the 1940s.
 Sacred Heart Seminary originally stood on the property to the left of the church.

 Over the course of the 20th century, the population of Sharon slowly dwindled, as did the number of Catholics there.
-In 2001, the Archdiocese of Atlanta downgraded Purification Church to station status under St. Joseph’s parish in Washington, its former station.
+In 2001, the Archdiocese of Atlanta downgraded Purification Church to station status under St. Joseph’s parish in Washington.
 In 2017, The Church of the Purification of the Blessed Virgin Mary was designated as The Heritage Center of the Purification of the Virgin Mary.
 The church and both cemeteries are now maintained and operated by Purification Heritage Center.